 diseases – their names are treated as normal English words, even if they are in Latin.
 Thus he suffered from bronchiolitis obliterans

-distance sales are any sales where the purchaser is at a distance from the seller, so they include old-fashioned mail order as well as online; all cross-border sales are distance sales, but not necessarily vice-versa
+distance sales (not distant sales) are any sales where the purchaser is at a distance from the seller, so they include old-fashioned mail order as well as online; all cross-border sales are distance sales, but not necessarily vice-versa

 distribution generally refers to wholesale; when discussing retail, use “retailing”, “sales channels” or similar